-Folders are available in every workspace and are the preferred way to organize files.
-For example, you might put all quarterly filing documents, spreadsheets, and presentations in a 10-Q Filing folder.
+Folders are available in every workspace and are the preferred way to organize next gen files.
+For example, you might put all quarterly filing documents, spreadsheets, and presentations in a 2019 10-Q folder.

 You'll see all folders in your workspace by going to Files > All Files from the Home menu.

-Folders under All Files lists all the folders, projects, and files in your workspace.
+Folders under All Files lists all the folders, projects, and files, and filings in your workspace.